koenw/firetrap/README.md

 Because of its plugable authentication and storage backends (e.g. local filesystem, Google Buckets) it's more flexible than traditional FTP servers and a perfect match for the cloud.

 **Due to personal reasons, I'm no longer working on this project.
-Firetrap has since been forked by my previous employer who is continuing development at [unFTP](https://github.com/bolcom/unFTP).
+Firetrap has since been forked by my previous employer who is continuing development on [unFTP](https://github.com/bolcom/unFTP).
 This repository now serves only as an archive.**